cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 bwa index -a is chr3.fa
 ```
 `-a is`	Sets the algorithm to be used to construct a suffix array to the IS
 linear-time algorithm.
-It requires 5.37N memory where N is the size of the database.
+IS is moderately fast and it is the default algorithm due to its simplicity,
-IS is moderately fast, but does not work with database larger than 2GB.
+but does not work with database larger than 2GB.
-IS is the default algorithm due to its simplicity.
 For the whole human genome you would need to use the algorithm implemented in BWT-SW.

 **picard dictionary**